 In November 2018, he was released from prison on a bail of $340,000.
 I don’t know about any details of the trial yet.
 He has Multiple Sclerosis, and his health worsened with all this, leading many to empathize with him and using his health to defend him.
 His Muslim identity is the most conspicuous factor in the support for him, with those supporting him claiming that he is innocent and this is all an Islamophobic smear campaign against him.

 The reaction to both the allegations and Ramadan’s imprisonment and treatment while in French prison has been of four types in the Muslim American community.
 Some Muslims, including many academics and scholars of Islam, unconditionally support Ramadan, arguing that he is innocent and whether or not he is innocent, some of these people say, he does not deserve the treatment that France has shown him.
 Another group of Muslims argue that he is innocent, and he could absolutely never have done something like raping or assaulting anyone because he is a “good” Muslim and a scholar of Islam who has written widely on Islam, ironically even on gender.
 Both of these groups have little to nothing to say about the women whom Ramadan assaulted.
 A third group of Muslims do not support Ramadan and insist on more support for the survivors.
 You’d think it’s possible to oppose Islamophobia and support his survivors, but it turns out, apparently, that’s taking sides and supporting the survivors somehow automatically means you support Islamophobia.
 The fourth type of response is to let’s withhold “judgment” until due process for Ramadan, that he’s “innocent until proven guilty.”
 But those who argue this actually also add: the women are all liars.
 Case in point: this appeal for due process, a petition signed by many prominent scholars of Islam (a fuller list of the signatories is here), that also claims that there are contradictions and inconsistencies in the accusers’ statements.
 In other words, these appeals would be fair if they stopped at simply demanding a fair trial.
 But they insist on the innocence of Ramadan and the guilt of his survivors.
 Besides, the “inconsistencies” that the petition speaks of are actually not inconsistencies after all.
-In one case, for example, whereas Ramadan had claimed that he was on flight at the time that one of the victims said she was raped, the conference organizers spoke up and said that he had taken an earlier flight and that he was at the site where the victim said the rape took place, which means no lies detected.
+In one case, for example, whereas Ramadan had claimed that he was on flight at the time that one of the victims said she was raped, the conference organizers came forward (after interrogation, not voluntarily) and said that he had taken an earlier flight and that he was at the site where the victim said the rape took place, which means no lies detected.
 So it’s not his survivors who are lying; it’s Ramadan himself who has repeatedly changed his story with every new piece of evidence against him.

 At that time, though, Ramadan was still claiming he had never touched these women, and months later changed to “yeah, we had sex, but it was consensual, and if it was violent, it’s cause they liked it rough.”
 So this appeal itself also needs to be updated to include his newer statements where he retracts old ones.